-annient and cleaning up Minor Spills Slippery when spilt.
-Clean up all spills immediately.
+Minor Spills Clean up all spills immediately.
 Avoid contact with skin and eyes.
 Wear impervious gloves and safety goggles.
 Trowel up/scrape up.
 Place spilled material in clean, dry, sealed container.
 Flush spill area with water.
+Slippery when spilt.
 Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves.
 Prevent, by any means available, spillage from entering drains or water course.
 Stop leak if safe to do so.
 Contain spill with sand, earth or vermiculite.
 Collect recoverable product into labelled containers for recycling.
 Neutralise/decontaminate residue (see Section 13 for specific agent).
 Collect solid residues and seal in labelled drums for disposal.
 Wash area and prevent runoff into drains.
 After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
 If contamination of drains or waterways occurs, advise emergency services.
-Slippery when spilt.